Best holiday rental deals in Dubrovnik

 Holiday Home Availability Information in Dubrovnik

 Check how busy Dubrovnik is with our availability graph.
-More people travel to Dubrovnik a week in October (05/10 - 12/10).
-So far, 69% of the rentals are occupied this week.
-People tend to travel less to Dubrovnik during a week in August (24/08 - 31/08) when only 18% of the rentals are booked.
+More people travel to Dubrovnik during a week in February (02/02 - 09/02).
+So far, 66% of the Dubrovnik holiday lettings are occupied this week.
+People tend to travel to Dubrovnik least during a week in September (21/09 - 28/09) when only 12% of the rentals are booked.

-The above is a climate diagram for Dubrovnik.
-This year, July will have higher average temperatures.
+Above is a climate diagram for Dubrovnik.
+This year, July will have the highest average temperatures.
 However, temperatures can go lower than 5° in Dubrovnik in January.
-The rainiest month is July while the driest month is August.
+The rainiest month is July, while the driest month is August.

 Enjoy the azure Adriatic coast with a holiday cottage in Dubrovnik